-Navalny Update: Russian Doctors Block Family's Attempt To Transfer Him To Berlin
+Navalny To Be Evacuated To Berlin Hospital, As Russian Officials Give Their OK

-Alexei Navalny's family is asking the Russian government to allow them to move him from a Siberian hospital to a hospital in Berlin, after doctors refused to authorize the transfer.
-Navalny, an outspoken critic of President Vladimir Putin, remains in a coma due to an apparent poisoning.
+Dr. Anastasy Vasilyeva tweeted that she is in disbelief that the situation finally seems to be resolved, after doctors at Omsk Emergency Hospital No. 1 reversed their initial refusal to release Navalny for the trip to Germany.
+The doctors had insisted his condition was too unstable for travel.

+Navalny remains in a coma.
+An emergency medical plane will soon take him to Berlin's Charité hospital, according to spokeswoman Kira Yarmysh, who was traveling with the politician Thursday when he suddenly fell ill.
+She added that his departure is likely at least seven hours away.

-Navalny's wife, Yulia, has sent a letter to the Kremlin formally requesting approval to evacuate him.
-An emergency medical plane is waiting to take the politician from a hospital in Omsk to specialists in Germany.
-But doctors at Omsk Emergency Hospital No. 1 say his condition is too unstable to allow for travel.
+The breakthrough came after Navalny's wife, Yulia, sent a letter to the Kremlin Friday, formally asking to move one of President Vladimir Putin's biggest critics from the Siberian hospital.
+At the time, the special evacuation plane was already waiting to take the politician to be cared for by specialists in Germany.

+"The patient is in stable condition," Anatoly Kalinichenko, a deputy chief physician at the Omsk hospital, said late Friday, according to Interfax.
+He added, "Having the request from relatives to allow him to be transported somewhere, we have at this point decided that we do not object to his transfer to another hospital, as will be indicated by his relatives."

-Navalny spokeswoman Kira Yarmysh disputes that assertion, accusing doctors in Omsk of having no interest in treating Navalny, but in covering up a crime.
-She was traveling with the opposition figure Thursday when he suddenly fell ill.
+Yarmysh and others in Navalny's camp have accused doctors in Omsk of having no interest in treating him, but in covering up an attempt on his life.

-A clearly frustrated Yulia Navalny spoke to the media outside the hospital, calling the situation "outrageous" and saying that it is "clear authorities are trying to hide something from us.
+A clearly frustrated Yulia Navalny spoke to the media outside the hospital earlier Friday, calling the situation "outrageous" and saying that it is "clear authorities are trying to hide something from us.
 We demand they let us take him to doctors we trust," according to a translation by journalist Oliver Carroll of The Independent.

 Alexei Navalny’s exasperated wife Yulia says German doctors have been marched out of hospital: “Situation is outrageous.
 Clear authorities are trying to hide something from us.
 We demand they let us take him to doctors we trust.” https://t.co/1kpoHFxic3— Oliver Carroll (@olliecarroll) August 21, 2020

-German doctors in Omsk were allowed to visit the hospital on Friday — but Yulia Navalny was not permitted to speak to them, and witnesses say the doctors were whisked out of the facility and driven away.
-Police and security officials blocked journalists and people from Navalny's camp from approaching the vehicle.
+German doctors in Omsk were allowed to visit the hospital on Friday, but Yulia Navalny was not permitted to speak to them in person — witnesses say the doctors were whisked out of the facility and driven away.
+Police and security officials blocked journalists and Navalny's allies from approaching the vehicle.

 Yarmysh posted a video from inside the hospital showing what she said were officers turning Yulia Navalny away when she went in search of the doctors.
 Some of those men were in plainclothes; others wore fatigues.